Notice of Privacy Practice

 - Sharing of psychotherapy notes

-If you do give us an authorization, you may revoke it at any time by submitting a written revocation to our Privacy Officer and we will no longer disclose Protected Health Information under the authorization.
-But any disclosure that we made in reliance on your authorization before you revoked it will not be affected by the revocation.
+If you authorize us, you may revoke it at any time by submitting a written revocation to our Privacy Officer.
+We will no longer disclose Protected Health Information under the authorization.
+But any disclosure that we made in reliance on your consent before you revoked it will not be affected by the revocation.

 You have the following rights regarding Health Information we have about you:

-Right to Correct Your Medical Records.
-You can ask us to correct health information about you that you think is incorrect or incomplete.
-We may also say “no” to your request, but we will tell you why in writing within 60 days.
+Right to Correct Your Medical Records: You may ask us to correct your health information that you think is either incorrect or incomplete.
+We may also say "no" to your request, but we will tell you why in writing within 60 days.
 To request an amendment, you must make your request, in writing, to our Privacy Officer.

-Right to an Account of Disclosures.
-You can ask us for a list (accounting) of the times we have shared your health information for six years prior to the date you ask, who we shared it with and why.
-We will include all the disclosures except those about treatment, payment and health care operations, and certain other disclosures.
-We will provide one accounting per year for free.
-There will be a reasonable, cost-based fee if you ask for another accounting within the 12 month period.
+Right to an Account of Disclosures: You may ask us for a list (accounting) of the times we have shared your health information for six years before the date you ask, whom we shared it with, and why.
+We will include all the disclosures except those about treatment, payment, and health care operations.
+We will provide one accounting disclosure per year for free.
+There will be a reasonable, cost-based fee if you ask for another accounting within 12 months.
 To request an accounting of disclosures, you must make your request, in writing, to our Privacy Officer.

-Right to Limit Information We Share.
-You have the right to ask us not to use or share certain Health Information for treatment, payment, or health care operations.
-We are required to agree to your request, unless it would affect your care.
-If you pay for services out-of-pocket in full, for a specific item or service, you can ask that your Protected Health Information is not shared with your health insurer for the purposes of payment.
+Right to Limit Information We Share: You have the right to ask us not to use or share certain Health Information for treatment, payment, or health care operations.
+We are required to agree to your request unless it would affect your care.
+For example, if you pay out-of-pocket services in total for a specific item or service, you can ask that your Protected Health Information is not shared with your health insurer for payment.
 We will say yes unless a law requires us to share that information.

-Right to Request Confidential Communications.
-You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
+Right to Request Confidential Communications: You have the right to request that we communicate with you about medical matters in a certain way or at a specific location.
 You must make your request in writing to our Privacy Officer.
 We will say yes to all reasonable requests.

-Right to a Paper Copy of This Notice.
-You have right to a paper copy of this notice at any time.
+Right to a Paper Copy of This Notice: You have the right to a paper copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
 To obtain a paper copy, contact our Privacy Officer.
-You may obtain a copy of this notice on our websites at https://mocekspine.com

-Changes to this Notice.
-We reserve the right to change this notice and make a new notice that applies to the Health Information we already have as well as any information we receive in the future.
-We will post a copy of our current notice at our office.
-The notice will contain the effective date on the first page.
+Changes to this Notice: We reserve the right to change this notice and make a new notice that applies to the Health Information we already have and any information we receive in the future.
+In addition, we will post a copy of our current notice at our office.
+The message will contain the effective date on the first page.

 Complaints: If you believe your privacy rights have been violated, you may file a complaint with our office by contacting our Privacy Officer at (501)-224-4001.
 The Secretary of Health and Human Services at www.hhs.gov/ocr/privacy/hipaa/complaints/.
 All complaints must be in writing.
 You will not be penalized for filing a complaint.